Reparata and the Delrons: Group member biographies

 Several of the group's former members and musicians, as well as fans, friends and family, are active on the Reparata and the Delrons Facebook page.

-Mary Catherine Aiese was born on December 31, 1947.
-She formed the group as a high school student in 1962.
+Mary Catherine Aiese (December 31, 1946 – November 30, 2024) formed the group as a high school student in 1962.
 She led the group throughout its existence, except for 1969–1973 when she stopped performing live, although she continued to record.
 She married Jonathan (Jon) O'Leary on 29 November 1969 and took his name.
-The couple had two children Nicole and Jonathan Jr (1973-2022) and they have four grandchildren Analiese, Nicholas, Jonathan III and Ava.
+The couple had two children Nicole and Jonathan Jr (1973–2022) and they have four grandchildren Analiese, Nicholas, Jonathan III and Ava.
 Mary taught fifth and sixth grade for 32 years.
 In 1975, she had a solo hit in the United Kingdom and South Africa with "Shoes".
 Around this time, she also won a legal dispute with former bandmate Lorraine Mazzola over the right to perform as Reparata.
 O'Leary reformed the group in 1978 as a part-time project, finally disbanding the group in 2000 when she retired from teaching.
-She lives in Neponsit, Queens and works as an estate agent and a personal tutor.
-On 29 November 2019, she and Jon celebrated their golden wedding anniversary.
+She lived in Neponsit, Queens and worked as an estate agent and a personal tutor.
+On November 29, 2019, she and Jon celebrated their golden wedding anniversary.
+Jon died on 17 March 2024 and Mary died on 30 November the same year.

 Nanette Rosemary Licari, born May 24, 1947, was in the earliest iteration of the group at high school from 1962 to 1963, then she rejoined in 1965.
 Nanette continued to perform with the group until the late 1980s.
 During the five-year period when the group was inactive from 1973, she worked as a cashier at a Brooklyn department store.
 She later became an elementary school teacher and worked at a Catholic school in Brooklyn, from where she is now retired.
 In summer 2011, she performed at the event "She's Got the Power", a celebration of the girl group sound at New York City's Lincoln Centre.
 She continues to perform occasionally in the Long Island area as a member of oldies group the Tercels and at nostalgia gigs with other former members of 1960s girl groups.
 Nanette lives in Ozone Park, Queens with her husband Robert Salerno, where she occasionally makes the local news as a high-profile animal lover and rescuer of stray cats.